microsoft/MixedRealityToolkit-Unity/CodingGuidelines.md

         /// </summary>
         Other,
         /// <summary>
-        /// The Windows 10 Mixed reality SDK provided by the Universal Windows Platform (UWP), for Immersive MR headsets and Hololens.
+        /// The Windows 10 Mixed reality SDK provided by the Universal Windows Platform (UWP), for Immersive MR headsets and HoloLens.
         /// </summary>
         WindowsMR,
         /// <summary>